People

-Erika Gonzalez is a Ph.D. student in the Human Development and Family Studies (HDFS) program within the School of Human Ecology.
-Erika’s interest in applied, mixed methods research derives from her work with children and adolescents in low-income public schools.
-In her roles as an educator and K-12 student support intervention specialist, she observed the chronic stress and trauma that was pervasive in the young students, as well as the lack of effective mental health interventions in schools.
-Erika’s research aims include seeking effective ways to develop sustainable restorative environments in low-income school systems while partnering with K-12 educators to understand how to best meet the mental health needs of their students.
-Drawing from the extensive research on the positive impact of nature on a person’s well-being, Erika plans to incorporate elements of the natural environment in the development of restorative spaces.
+I am a PhD student in the Human Development & Family Studies (HDFS) program within the School of Human Ecology.
+My interest in applied, mixed methods research derives from my work with children and adolescents in low-income public schools.
+In my roles as an educator and K-12 student support intervention specialist, I observed the chronic stress and trauma that was pervasive in the young students, as well as the lack of effective mental health interventions in schools.
+My research aims include seeking effective ways to develop sustainable restorative environments in low-income school systems while partnering with K-12 educators to understand how to best meet the mental health needs of their students.
+Drawing from the extensive research on the positive impact of nature on a person’s well-being, I plan to incorporate elements of the natural environment in the development of restorative spaces.

-Erika holds a B.A. in History from the University of Michigan and an M.S.W. from Washington University in St. Louis with an emphasis on children, families, and community development.
-Erika has over ten years of experience working to advance access to high quality education and social services for children and youth.
-She spent five years working with a large public school district in St. Louis as an educator and student support services district employee before entering higher education as an instructor for graduate level social work students.
-Through her position with the Brown School of Social Work, Erika has also worked as a manager of initiatives to support educational equity, increase access to mental health services for children, and build partnerships between social service non-profits and low-income public schools.
+I hold a BA in history from the University of Michigan and an MSW from Washington University in St. Louis with an emphasis on children, families, and community development.
+I have over 10 years of experience working to advance access to high quality education and social services for children and youth.
+I spent five years working with a large public school district in St. Louis as an educator and student support services district employee before entering higher education as an instructor for graduate-level social work students.
+Through my position with the Brown School of Social Work, I have also worked as a manager of initiatives to support educational equity, increase access to mental health services for children, and build partnerships between social service nonprofits and low-income public schools.

-Erika has experience teaching at the graduate and undergraduate levels.
-Prior to beginning her Ph.D. program, she held a position as an adjunct faculty member and then a full-time Assistant Teaching Professorship at the Brown School of Social Work in St. Louis.
-In both roles, Erika had the opportunity to teach full-time Master of Social Work students who were taking courses within the Children, Youth, and Family studies concentration track.
-At the undergraduate level, Erika has been the lead instructor of a course within the HDFS Department, and is a member of the Writing Center Instructor team.
+I have experience teaching at the graduate and undergraduate levels.
+Prior to beginning my PhD program, I held a position as an adjunct faculty member and then a full-time assistant teaching professorship at the Brown School of Social Work at Washington University in St. Louis.
+In both roles, I had the opportunity to teach full-time Master of Social Work students who were taking courses within the children, youth, and samily studies concentration track.
+At the undergraduate level, I have been the lead instructor of a course within the HDFS department and a member of the Writing Center instructor team.

 Department